msiva21/sudoku-solver/README.md

   i.e. the first line 0 0 8 means the first cell of the board has 8; in terms of coordinates, board[0][0] = 8
   similarly, the last line 8 8 3 means the last cell of the board has 3, i.e. board[8][8] = 3

-You may provide all the input in a single line too.
+Alternatively, you may provide all the input in a single line.
-The above input would translate into this:
+The above input would look like this:

 26
 0 0 8